 and in a "strictly confidential" way.

-The next, very Bavarian investigation by Munich's public prosecutors regarding Wirecard happened in 2018, when another report about Wirecard's practises
+The next, very Bavarian investigation by Munich's public prosecutors regarding Wirecard began in 2016, when another report about Wirecard's practises

 to prevent higher convictions.
 Matthew Earl was personally persecuted